-The Arctic drilling controversy may seem worlds away from South Carolina -- but some birds that nest in the Refuge do spend their winters here.
+If Congress has its way, we'd feel the impact even in South Carolina.
+Birds that nest in the Refuge migrate here for the winter.
 From the great Tundra Swans to smaller ducks, sparrows, and sandpipers, South Carolina and the Arctic Refuge share an intricate web of avian life.